Track 3. Breed Profile Certification

 Groomers must have earned the title CPG (Certified Professional Groomer) and APG (Advanced Professional Groomer) to prepare them to be successful in earning their Master's certificate.*

-Track III: Masters Certification Resource manuals contain information to prepare groomers for the Masters Exam and Breed Profile testing.
+Track 3: Masters Certification Resource manual and workbooks contain information to prepare groomers for the Masters Exam and Breed Profile testing.
 Breed

-visualizations of commonly groomed breeds, anatomy and terminology are contained in the Track III: Masters Certification Resource Manuals.
+visualizations of commonly groomed breeds, anatomy and terminology are contained in the Track 3: Masters Certification Resource Manuals.
 Breed identification pictures are those

 found on the AKC Breed Identification Guide or Sam Kohl's book The Complete Guide to Dog Grooming.